- Wear the Appropriate Clothing

 - Emergency training: All employees should learn emergency and evacuation procedures.
 This training should occur upon implementing an emergency plan, any time a process changes and any time an employee’s responsibilities change.
 For companies with more than 10 employees, a hard copy of all emergency procedures taught in training should be readily accessible.

-Inspect all equipment and machinery before each use, looking for any signs of wear.
-If it’s damaged or not working properly, stop using it and notify your site manager so they can either fix it or provide a replacement.
+Only employees who have completed the necessary training should operate equipment and only use it for its intended purposes.
+Employees should also inspect all equipment and machinery before each use, looking for any signs of wear.
+If the worker notices damage or improper equipment function, they should refrain from using the equipment and alert the site manager of the problem, so they can either fix it or provide a replacement.

 At the start of each day, inspect your site for any potential risks or hazards.
 These can include any of the following: